-In May 2010, the Board of Governors adopted the following mission and values statements for Colorado State University.
+In May 2010, the Board of Governors adopted the following mission statement for Colorado State University:

 Inspired by its land-grant heritage, Colorado State University is committed to excellence, setting the standard for public research universities in teaching, research, service and extension for the benefit of the citizens of Colorado, the United States and the world.